Percentage Calculator

 Free Online Percentage Calculator

-PercentageFast is a suite of free dedicated percentage calculators: what is X% of Y, X is what % of Y, percentage change, tip calculator, discount calculator, profit margin calculator, and more.
+PercentageFast is a suite of six dedicated percentage calculators: what is X% of Y, X is what % of Y, percentage change, tip calculator, discount calculator, and profit margin calculator.
 Each tool has its own page with a formula explanation, worked examples, and a dedicated FAQ, so you can quickly understand the math behind the answer.

 All calculations run directly in your browser.
 Your data is never sent to any server.
-There is no account to create, and your calculator inputs stay on your device.
+There is no account to create, no cookie banner for tracking, and no ads stealing your attention from the answer.
 The natural-language input at the top of this page understands plain-English questions like “what is 15% of 200?” and routes to the right calculation automatically.

 How percentages work